Healthcare Leadership

 Orientation

-Your program orientation (ORNT 118) will be held online on Sept.
-6. Check your schedule in mySAIT for the time and location details.
+Program orientation (ORNT 118) for students starting in Fall 2023 will take place on campus August 31 and online August 30.
+Check your schedule in mySAIT for the time and location details.

 Learn more about campus orientation.